-Ideally, this project will construct a sidewalk (approximately 100 feet) on the western side of Washington Street from Freeman Place to Bayside Marine Corporation.
-A high-visibility crosswalk with ADA-compliant curb ramps across Winsor Street.
+Ideally, this project will construct a five-foot-wide minimum sidewalk (approximately 100 feet) with granite curbing on the western side of Washington Street from Freeman Place to Bayside Marine Corporation.
+A high-visibility crosswalk with pedestrian curb ramps across Winsor Street.
 This is part of a phased project to connect two points of interest - Halls Corner to Powder Point.